lagra-iku/aqua_manager/README.md

 ## HOW TO RUN THE APP LOCALLY
 - Clone the app
-- Ensure Python and Flask are installed on your VSCODE
+- Ensure Python and Flask and sql-connector-python are installed on your VSCODE
 - Run the app (run python app.py via terminal)

 &copy; Copyright 2024 by lagra-iku & Olisajiokem